prometheus/prometheus/docs/storage.md

 of a directory containing a chunks subdirectory containing all the time series samples for that window of time, a metadata file, and an index file (which indexes metric names and labels to time series in the chunks directory).
-The samples in the chunks directory are grouped together into one or more segment files of up to 512MB each.
+The samples in the chunks directory are grouped together into one or more segment files of up to 512MB each by default.
 When series are deleted via the API, deletion records are stored in separate tombstone files (instead of deleting the data immediately from the chunk segments).